 Paediatric Days 2022 - VIRTUAL EDITION

-The main sessions will be:
+The main sessions are:

-- Zero Separation and Family Centred Care
+- Zero Separation and Family Centred Care on November 29, 2022

 Today, mothers and newborns are routinely separated directly after birth if there is a need for specialised treatment and care.
 This happens despite continued evidence showing the significant positive effects of ensuring close contact between babies and their parents.
 Keeping mothers and newborns together, even when the baby requires a neonatal admission, is a person-centred approach to care with several potential benefits, including the promotion of breast-feeding and immediate kangaroo care, which can reduce newborn illness and deaths.